yohayg/tomcat-deployment-listener/readme.md

-By adding the additional jar created by this project to Tomcat classpath and adding the new listener in the Tomcat conf/server.xml the user can make sure the Tomcat process fails in case there is an initialization exception in their web application which will cause the Tomcat used the tomcat container to abort in immediately indicate that there was an initialization error
+By adding the additional jar created by this project to Tomcat classpath and adding the new listener in the Tomcat conf/server.xml the user can make sure the Tomcat process fails in case there is an initialization exception in their web application which will cause the Tomcat used in the tomcat container to abort, and immediately indicate that there was an initialization error.
-Abort tomcat when a webapp fails to deploy in Docker container Docker container best practice.
-Tomcat does not stop if a webapp fail to deploy and the container will continue to run.
-By adding this listener the tomcat will abort in case the Tomcat failes to deploy the webapp, And the container will not start.
-You will need to place the listener in Tomcat server.xml and set the Tomcat classpath to contain this jar

 Usage